Hungreeee/Q-RAG/README.md

 - Methods similar to utilizing knowledge base extension such as web search is not truly corrective.
 They merely allow agents to gain access to a larger knowledge base, which clearly can still result in bad context retrieval.
 - Generally, these methods will go through another "corrective process" everytime the same complex question (or similar variants of it) is provided.
 In other words, they will try to solve the same problem again rather than leaving some kind of trajectory for future similar problems to follow, which can be quite inefficient in terms of cost and time.

-To deal with these issues, we introduce Q-RAG, a corrective RAG paradigm helping to address the core problem of context retrieval.
+To address these issues, we introduce Q-RAG, a corrective RAG paradigm that enables external intervention (e.g., human annotators) to help prevent the system from repeating bad answers.

-#### General Idea of Q-RAG:
+#### Core Mechanism:

 Q-RAG revolves around using "model questions" for context retrieval.
 These "model questions" are examples of questions that can be answered by certain chunks.
 To express this relationships, the model questions are linked to chunks containing the answer.
-During the retrieval process, new input questions can then be matched with similar model questions, returning the connected chunks.
+During the retrieval process, new input questions can be matched with similar model questions, returning the connected chunks.

 <div align="center">
   <img src="https://github.com/Hungreeee/Q-RAG/blob/main/images/q-rag-idea.png" width=65%>
 </div>

-Q-RAG allows user questions to be directly matched with examples of questions that could already be answered.
-Intuitively, this approach is better than solely relying on generic chunk retrieval, which may fail to obtain high-quality chunks when the question becomes too complex.
+In addition to prodive relevant chunks (using vanilla retrieval), Q-RAG allows user questions to be directly matched with examples of questions that could already be answered.
+This approach ensures that the LLM generator will not only recieve contextually relevant chunks but also chunks that contains answers.

 #### Corrective Process: